Hyojong of Joseon: Northern campaigns

-After rising to the throne, he began to reform and expand the military of Korea; first he removed Kim Ja-jeom, who had corrupted politics and had greater power than the king himself.
-Then, he called Song Si-yeol (Hangul: 송시열 Hanja :宋時烈) and Kim Sang-heon to his court, who supported war against the Qing Dynasty.
+After rising to the throne, he began to reform and expand the military of Korea; first he removed Kim Chajŏm, who had corrupted politics and had greater power than the king himself.
+Then, he called Song Si-yeol and Kim Sang-heon to his court, who supported war against the Qing Dynasty.
 His military expansion was massive, and he also built several border fortresses along Yalu River where Joseon and Qing shared a border.
-When a band of Dutch sailors including Hendrick Hamel drifted on Jeju Island, Hyojong ordered them to build muskets for the army, providing muskets to the Koreans for the first time after the Seven Year War.
+When a band of Dutch sailors including Hendrick Hamel drifted on Jeju Island, Hyojong ordered them to build muskets for the army, providing muskets to the Koreans for the first time after the Imjin War.

 However, the Qing dynasty continued to thrive, expanding quickly into the west after successfully conquering the Ming in 1644.
 The campaign was unable to be put in action, since the Qing dynasty assimilated the massive Han army into their own.
 The Joseon military, although reformed and expanded, was no match against the combined Manchu and Han forces.
-Also, the Qing dynasty began to treat Joseon as its friend and closest ally.